Bluegill: Ecology

+Diet and feeding

 Young bluegills' diet consists of rotifers, copepods, water fleas, and insects (mainly chironomids).
 The adult diet consists of aquatic insect larvae (mayflies, caddisflies, dragonflies), but can also include terrestrial insects, zooplankton, shrimp, crayfish, leeches, other worms, snails, and other small fish (such as minnows).
 If food is scarce, bluegill will also feed on aquatic vegetation and algae, and if scarce enough, will even feed on their own eggs or offspring.
 As bluegill spend a great deal of time near the surface of water, they can also feed on surface bugs.
 Most bluegills feed during daylight hours, with a feeding peak being observed in the morning and evening (with the major peak occurring in the evening).
 Feeding location tends to be a balance between food abundance and predator abundance.
 Bluegill use gill rakers and bands of small teeth to ingest their food.
 During summer months, bluegills generally consume 3.2 percent of their body weight each day.
 To capture prey, bluegills use a suction system in which they accelerate water into their mouth.
 Prey comes in with this water.
 Only a limited amount of water is able to be suctioned, so the fish must get within 1.75 centimeters of the prey.

+Predators

 In turn, bluegill are prey to many larger species, including largemouth bass, smallmouth bass, striped bass, trout, muskellunge, turtles, northern pike, yellow perch, walleye, catfish, and even larger bluegill.
 Herons, kingfishers, and otters have also been witnessed catching bluegill in shallow water.
 However, the shape of the fish makes them hard to swallow.
 Raccoons are also believed to be among their predators.